Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-NlIVwoRqjVk,368.9352333333333,374.5742.md

 ### Transcript

-> first releases on Steam
+> we'll see I will to be a sale when it first releases on Steam completely unimportant will there be